☀️

 Mistakes to Avoid

-- Arriving at Purobeach after noon — reservations are released at 12:00 if you haven’t checked in.
+• Arriving at Purobeach after noon — reservations are released at 12:00 if you haven’t checked in.
 The policy is firm.
 If you book, arrive by 11:45.

-- Booking a Grand Hotel Central “pool visit” — the pool is guest-only.
+• Booking a Grand Hotel Central “pool visit” — the pool is guest-only.
 The bar is excellent; the confusion between the two creates a lot of disappointed visitors.

-- Going to the Ohla rooftop bar on a weekday — it opens to the public Friday and Saturday only from 18:00.
+• Going to the Ohla rooftop bar on a weekday — it opens to the public Friday and Saturday only from 18:00.

 Final Insight

-The best rooftop pool day in Barcelona costs €30 at the Clock Catalonia if you want swimming at an honest price, €65 at the InterContinental if you want swimming and the best view per euro in the category, or nothing at Bernat Picornell if you want to do what the Olympic athletes did in 1992 and look down at the Eixample from a diving board.
+The cheapest swim from height in Barcelona costs just a few euros at Bernat Picornell, doing what the Olympic athletes did in 1992 and looking down at the Eixample from a diving board.
+Among the hotels, from around €35–39 you can swim and have lunch at the Meliá Sky or the Condal Mar, and about €65 buys the best view-per-euro plus a cocktail at the InterContinental.
 The gap between those options is not a gap in quality.
 It’s a gap in atmosphere and context.
 The water is wet in all of them.

 For the rest of Barcelona’s rooftop scene — terraces without pools, budget options and the free miradors that outperform most hotel rooftops for pure views — the best rooftops Barcelona guide covers the full range.
 For planning the budget across the whole Barcelona trip, the daily costs guide gives the realistic numbers.